 Sound Card Errors: During RAM upgradation, we don’t care about other hardware and accidentally unplug the sound card.
 If you have a dedicated sound card, it must be properly plugged into the motherboard.

 GPU Not Supporting RAM: We often forget that our graphics card also uses RAM.
 If you have installed new RAM and your graphics card is incompatible, this could be the reason for no audio.

 When buying a new RAM, you must consider the RAM timing, voltages, frequency, and channel configurations.
 RAM channels are the most important to consider as they are responsible for the data flow between CPU and RAM.

 A dual-channel RAM uses two separate channels to send and receive data.
 This helps in quick data processing and can provide a significant performance boost.
 You can’t use dual-channel RAM in quad channels, but you can use dual-channel RAM in a single channel.

-Most of the motherboards support this dual channel RAM.
-These motherboards are used for general purposes like office use and working.
-As dual channel is enough for such tasks.
+Most of the motherboards support this dual-channel RAM.
+These motherboards are used for general purposes like office use, and working as dual channels is enough for such tasks.

 Quad Channel RAM